lsst-dm/dmtn-208/index.rst

 .. _uws-api-server: https://github.com/lsst-dm/uws-api-server
 .. _client/server Butler: https://dmtn-176.lsst.io/

-We did not find any other existing Python UWS server implementations (as opposed to clients, of which there are several).
+We did not find any other re-usable Python UWS server implementations (as opposed to clients, of which there are several).

 Task queue options
 ------------------